crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 # Part 5: Invitation

+And now, the fun part: the invitation.
+I piped in all our work up until this point into the invitation prompt, [step5-invitation](https://github.com/crypdick/LLM-gathering/blob/main/step5-invitation.md).

-Finally, the fun part: the invitation.
-You can view the prompt [here](https://github.com/crypdick/LLM-gathering/blob/main/step5-invitation.md).
-I wasn't too happy with [the output](https://gist.github.com/crypdick/a2d0350b4a67eca79dcc60a49ac3aa9e), so I had to manually weave in content from the previous steps into the invitation.
-I also cheated and borrowed from an invite I got from [a local event organizer](https://www.dylandavis.net/2023/09/salons-with-dylan/):
+Unfortunately, I wasn't too happy with [the output](https://gist.github.com/crypdick/a2d0350b4a67eca79dcc60a49ac3aa9e), which was way too flowery for my liking.
+So, I manually replaced sections of the generated invitation with content from the previous steps.
+The final result was similar to an invite I received from [a local event organizer](https://www.dylandavis.net/2023/09/salons-with-dylan/), which I liked, so I adapted it even further to mimic that style.

+Here is the final invitation:

     # A Feast of Stories with Richard